 Thanksgiving for dogs?
-What can dogs eat on Thanksgiving?
-Sharing our holiday feast of turkey and all the trimmings with our furry family members is tempting.
-But how do you know what Thanksgiving foods dogs can eat?
-And, equally important, what Thanksgiving foods are bad for dogs?
-Integrative veterinarian Dr. Julie Buzby shares 10 Thanksgiving foods you can give your dog (when properly prepared) and 10 Thanksgiving foods that are bad for dogs (and should be avoided at all costs).
+Sharing our holiday feast with our furry family members is tempting, but how do you know what Thanksgiving foods dogs can eat and which are bad for dogs?
+Integrative veterinarian Dr. Julie Buzby breaks down which Thanksgiving foods are safe to share, and which should be avoided at all costs.

-Before you pass the buttery mashed potatoes to your dog this Thanksgiving, learn which ten foods (when properly prepared) are safe for our canine companions.
-And which potentially life-threatening hazards for dogs may be on your Thanksgiving menu.
+So, before you pass the buttery mashed potatoes to your dog this Thanksgiving, learn which ten foods (when properly prepared) are safe for our canine companions, and which may be potentially life-threatening hazards.

 10 Thanksgiving foods that are safe for dogs